 Avoid any contact with these lines.
 Even though they have an insulating sheath, it may be cracked or damaged.

 Less often, three bare wires, stacked one above the other, are used for low voltage.
 NEVER COME WITHIN 3 M OF THEM.

 Below the low-voltage lines are large cables covered with a black insulating sheath.
 These are telecommunications lines, used for telephone and cable service.

 Telecommunications lines generally carry 12 V. They don’t belong to Hydro-Québec and aren’t an electrical hazard.
 But never let anything press on them.

 Wondering about those bigger wooden support structures or metal towers?

 You’re probably looking at a high-voltage line that transmits power over long distances.

-Attention: The rules about this type of line are even stricter.
+The safety rules about this type of line are even stricter.